Timi Olotu counts a Blue Yeti microphone as one of his most prized tools for content marketing success.

 Did you catch that?
 When people on the PatSnap email list are changing jobs (and getting a new work email), they email PatSnap to make sure they’ll still get marketing emails.
 That’s insane — and a sign that Timi and the team are doing something right.

-I recently caught up with Timi to hear how he’s used a focus on research and creativity to make make content marketing, as he puts it, “a different kettle of fish.”
+I recently caught up with Timi to hear how he’s used a focus on research to create a successful B2B content marketing program.

-When you joined PatSnap, how did you start building your content marketing program?
+How did you start building a successful B2B content marketing program?

 My initial focus was on understanding the full picture of what we create and the kind of influence it has.
 We experimented a lot and used research and data to figure out what was good for attracting the right kinds of people, getting people to opt in to receive more information, to consider getting on a phone with a salesperson and driving people to message us.